hguldal/EduStatTests/README.md

 **Independent  Samples T-Test**

 You can perform Independent T-Test using IndTTest function in EduStatTests. **IndTTest** function has three parameters.
 First paramater is Pandas DataFrame contain your data.
 Second parameter is independent variable name in your data.
 Third parameter is dependent variable name in your data.
-The Code below shows how to perform Independent T-Test in EduStatTests.
+The code below shows how to perform Independent T-Test in EduStatTests.

 	from EduStatTests import *
     dataDict={